Wisconsin Works (W-2) and Job Supports Home Page

 Emergency Assistance (EA)

 Low-income families with a child may receive Emergency Assistance (EA) to help keep their home, or in some cases, to help with the cost of a new residence.
 Families must have a current emergency of impending homelessness, homelessness, energy crisis, fire, flood or natural disaster.
 Families must not have received an EA payment in the past 12 months.
-Families must apply for other payment options.
-Families also must meet other EA requirements.
+Families also must meet financial and nonfinancial EA eligibility requirements.
+Find out more about Emergency Assistance

 Job Access Loan (JAL) Information